Page 1 of 4

 2. To enable the child to accept some personal responsibility for making wise food choices and adopting a healthy, balanced diet.
 Lunch is an important meal for school-going children.
 It should provide one third of their recommended daily allowance of nutrients without being high in fat, sugar or salt.
 However, we cannot stress enough the importance of the children getting a good breakfast each morning before they come to school.
 Breakfast/ lunch should also provide dietary fibre (roughage).
 All our classes have two breaks per day to eat their lunch.
 Parents are asked to be mindful and to encourage a healthy lunch right from the start.

-Edison International Academy is a ‘nut free zone’.
+Edison Global Academy is a ‘nut free zone’.
 This is due to many children being severely allergic to nuts.

 The school does NOT allow the following being brought to school: